Laws of Quantum Programming: Algebraic Laws for Quantum Programs

 This lemma enables us to employ the laws of quantum circuits established in the last section in reasoning about the equivalence of quantum programs.

-The if-statement in Eq. (\ref{prog-syntax}) is defined for a general quantum measurement.
+The $\kif$-statement in Eq. (\ref{prog-syntax}) is defined for a general quantum measurement.
 For simplicity of presentation, we mainly consider a special class of measurements in our laws for quantum programs.
-By the term of a \textit{binary measurement}, we mean a measurement $M$ with only two possible outcomes, say $0$ and $1$, which can then be written as $M=\{M_0,M_1\}$; for instance, the measurement on a qubit in the computational basis.
-Following \cite{Hoare87} again, we introduce an infix notation for an if-statement defined by a binary measurement $M=\{M_0,M_1\}$:
+By the term \textit{binary measurement}, we mean a measurement $M$ with only two possible outcomes, say $0$ and $1$, which can then be written as $M=\{M_0, M_1\}$; for instance, the measurement on a qubit in the computational basis.
+Following~\cite{Hoare87} again, we introduce an infix notation for an $\kif$-statement defined by a binary measurement $M=\{M_0, M_1\}$:

-We often drop the measured quantum variable $q$ and simply write $P_0\vartriangleleft M\vartriangleright P_1$ for $P_0\vartriangleleft M[q]\vartriangleright P_1$ when the exact name $q$ is not essential.
-In particular, \begin{itemize}\item $\mathbf{skip}\vartriangleleft M\vartriangleright P$ is often abbreviated to $M\vartriangleright P$. \item $M\vartriangleright \mathbf{skip}$ is further abbreviated to $[M]$. \item $\mathbf{abort}\vartriangleleft M\vartriangleright\mathbf{skip}$ is abbreviated to $(M]$. \item $\mathbf{skip}\vartriangleleft M\vartriangleright\mathbf{abort}$ is abbreviated to $[M)$. \end{itemize} Intuitively, $[M]$ can be understood as a test or assertion using a measurement $M$ where we care about both outcomes $0$ and $1$.
+We often drop the measured quantum variable $q$ and simply write $\sif{P_0}{M}{P_1}$ for $\sif{P_0}{M[q]}{P_1}$ when the exact name $q$ is not essential.
+In particular, \begin{itemize} \item $\sif{\iskip}{M}{P}$ is often abbreviated to $\sif{}{M}{P}$; \item $\sif{}{M}{\iskip}$ is further abbreviated to $[M]$; \item $\sif{\iabort}{M}{\iskip}$ is abbreviated to $(M]$; \item $\sif{\iskip}{M}{\iabort}$ is abbreviated to $[M)$. \end{itemize} Intuitively, $[M]$ can be understood as a test or assertion using a measurement $M$ where we care about both outcomes $0$ and $1$.
 But in the test $(M]$ (respectively, $[M)$), we only care the case of measurement outcome $1$ (respectively, outcome $0$).
 The three tests $[M], (M]$, and $[M)$ are useful in testing, debugging, and runtime assertion of quantum programs.